Glucokinase: Nomenclature

 Alternative names for this enzyme are: human hexokinase IV, hexokinase D, and ATP:D-hexose 6-phosphotransferase, EC 2.7.1.1 (previously 2.7.1.2).
 The common name, glucokinase, is derived from its relative specificity for glucose under physiologic conditions.

 Some biochemists have argued that the name glucokinase should be abandoned as misleading, as this enzyme can phosphorylate other hexoses in the right conditions, and there are distantly related enzymes in bacteria with more absolute specificity for glucose that better deserve the name and the EC 2.7.1.2.
 Nevertheless, glucokinase remains the name preferred in the contexts of medicine and mammalian physiology.

 Another mammalian glucose kinase, ADP-specific glucokinase, was discovered in 2004.
 The gene is distinct and similar to that of primitive organisms.
 It is dependent on ADP rather than ATP (suggesting the possibility of more effective function during hypoxia), and the metabolic role and importance remain to be elucidated.

 Catalysis

 Substrates and products

-The principal substrate of physiologic importance of glucokinase is glucose, and the most important product is glucose-6-phosphate (G6P).
+The principal substrate of physiological importance of glucokinase is glucose, and the most important product is glucose-6-phosphate (G6P).
 The other necessary substrate, from which the phosphate is derived, is adenosine triphosphate (ATP), which is converted to adenosine diphosphate (ADP) when the phosphate is removed.
-The reaction catalyzed by glucokinase is:
+The reaction catalyzed by glucokinase is shown in the inset.

 ATP participates in the reaction in a form complexed to magnesium (Mg) as a cofactor.
 Furthermore, under certain conditions, glucokinase, like other hexokinases, can induce phosphorylation of other hexoses (6 carbon sugars) and similar molecules.
 Therefore, the general glucokinase reaction is more accurately described as: